griffithlab/pmbio.org/_posts/0005-04-01-Somatic_CNV_Calling.md

 - Exome_Tumor_sorted_mrkdup.cns -> Segmented log2 ratios
 - Exome_Tumor_sorted_mrkdup.targetcoverage.cnn -> target bin coverage for tumor

+Let's take a look at the plots that were produced.
+Below you will see the cnvkit diagram results for the entire exome region.
+Your results will look a bit different as you only ran a subset of the data.
+On the left of each chromosome in the diagram amplifications (red) and deletions (blue) are displayed on the left side of each chromosome.
+On the right side the individual bins for each CN call are displayed.

+{% include figure.html image="/assets/module_4/Exome_Tumor_sorted_mrkdup-diagram.png" %}

+The scatter plot shows the same general information as the diagram but in a slightly different fashion.
+On the y-axis we have the log2 ratio of T/N CN calls.
+Let's go over this a bit as it can get a bit confusing.
+In our case we have a typical diploid genome (i.e. each chromosome has 2 copies), so in a signle sample copy-neutral would be 2.
+The y-axis is displaying the log2 ratio of T/N so copy neutral would be log2(2/2) which is 0.
+Each grey dot is a binned CN call and orange lines are segments.
+The x-axis is obviously the coordinate for the CN bin.

+{% include figure.html image="/assets/module_4/Exome_Tumor_sorted_mrkdup-scatter.png" %}

-Finally it might be the case that you want a closer look at the results, perhaps theres a specific region of interest you are interested.
-Let's go ahead and make both chromosome 6 scatter plot and heatmaps for both the probes and segment calls.
+Finally it might be the case that you want a closer look at the results, perhaps theres a specific region of interest that you would like to view in detail.
+Let's go ahead and make both a chromosome 6 scatter plot and heatmaps for both the probes and segment calls.
 We can use `cnvkit.py scatter` and `cnvit.py heatmap` to achieve this.

 ```bash
 # create a scatter plot for just chromosome 6